Sussex Co-Lab

 Sussex Co-Lab is a collaborative programme designed to improve local communities by addressing challenges and making policies more effective.

-Bringing together universities, local governments and health partners with businesses, artists, researchers and residents, we use creative and participatory methods to enable more inclusive decision-making.
+Bringing together universities, local governments and health partners with businesses, artists, researchers and residents.
+We use creative and participatory methods to enable more inclusive decision-making.
 We aim to improve outcomes for local people by testing new ways of working that can help everyone to flourish.

 Based at the University of Sussex, we encourage people to share their knowledge and experiences while helping communities and organisations to connect with our research.